-The Sapsan high-speed trains were introduced in 2009, as a fast and very convenient connection between the two largest cities of Russia, Moscow and Saint Petersburg.
+The Sapsan high-speed railway was introduced in 2009, as a fast and very convenient connection between the two largest cities in Russia, Moscow and Saint Petersburg.
 The modern trains are a comfortable way of travelling and, of course, ecologically friendly.
 The trains run many times a day and tickets can be booked easily online – for this we recommend using the official website of the Russian Railways exclusively.

 The high-speed train is named after the swift and beautiful bird called "peregrine falcon", which in Russian sounds like “sokol sapsan”.
 When hunting, this bird can reach speeds of more than 300 km/h!
 These dazzling figures make the "sapsan" officially the fastest animal on the planet.